African-American Partnership Cabinet Member Spotlight:

-AAP: Tell us about your role at Kaiser Permanente and how you impact the company’s strategic goals.
+AAP: Tell us about your role at Southern Education Foundation and how you impact the company’s strategic goals.

 Angela: Our mission at the Southern Education Foundation is to advance creative solutions to ensure equity and excellence in education for students of color and low-income students in the South.
 As controller, I help to ensure that our organization remains fiscally responsible and maintains accurate financial data.
 As we apply for various grants, the data I help provide demonstrates that our organization has been a good steward of the funds we have been entrusted to handle.

 AAP: What advice would you give to someone wanting a career in finance?

 Angela: There are rewarding aspects of working in finance.
 Your role requires that you have an overview of everything going on within the organization.
 You must understand funding priorities and return on investments from two viewpoints: financial as well as how people are impacted.
 Though you are working with numbers, you have to remember just numbers alone won’t tell the full story.

 AAP: How did you navigate a transition from the for profit to the nonprofit sector?